 Section 16.
-Compensation of Directors.
-No compensation or salary shall be paid to any Director of the Corporation.
+Compensation of Directors: No compensation or salary shall be paid to any Director of the Corporation.
 However, Directors may be reimbursed for any expenses relating to the performance of their duties on behalf of the Corporation with the approval of the Board of Directors in open session.

 Section 17.
-Chief Operating Officer.
-The Chief Operating Officer of the Corporation, if one is retained, shall be an ex-officio member of the Board of Directors without voting rights.
+Executive Director of the Corporation, The Executive Director if one is retained, shall be an employee of the Corporation.